eshan-p/LazyBinarySearchTree/README.txt

 NetID:	   exp200016
 Section #: 003

 Project 2: Binary Search Tree with Lazy Deletion

 Files to be used:
 * MainLazyBST.java
 * LazyBinarySearchTree.java

 IDE used to create project: IntelliJ IDEA Ultimate (Version 2023.1) Java version/SDK:	          13 Azul Zulu (Version 13.0.14)

+The task of this project is to implement in Java a binary search tree with lazy deletion.

 My project was able to function as intended by the structure and behavior listed in the prompt.
 In my main class (MainLazyBST.java), I was also able to run the program using two command line arguments by editing the run configurations in my IDE and entering two strings into the ‘CLI arguments’ text field: the absolute path for the input file followed by the absolute path for the output file (both with surrounding double quotes).

-My sample commands included the commands listed in the prompt:
+Sample commands used to run MainLazyBST.java:
 Insert:98
 Insert:67
 Insert:55